cpursley/walex/README.md

 - Stream database changes to an external data processing service
 - Send a user a welcome email after they create a new account
 - Augment an existing Postgres-backed application with business logic
-- Send events to third party services (analytics, CRM, Zapier/n8n)
+- Send events to third party services (analytics, CRM, Zapier, etc)
 - Update index / invalidate cache whenever a record is changed

 You can learn more about CDC and what you can do with it here: [Why capture changes?](https://bbhoss.io/posts/announcing-cainophile/#why-capture-changes)